JohnBra/vite-web-extension/README.md

    3. Tick - Developer mode
    4. Find - Load unpacked extension
    5. Select - `dist` folder in this project (after dev or build)
-6. If you want to build for production, run `yarn build` or `npm run build`.
+6. To create an optimized production build, run `yarn build` or `npm run build`.

 #### Firefox
 By default this template generates a dist for Chrome, but you can also generate a dist for Firefox